St. Christopher’s Hospital for Children is proud to continue our tradition of caring for children and families in our community.

 In 1890, the main building was completed, raising the number of beds to 43.
 A legacy from Dr. George S. Pepper subsidized the Pepper Ward.
 The purchase of nearby buildings continued.
 This would increase nursing space and pharmacy services until the Great Depression halted expansion for many years.

 Educating tomorrow’s providers.

-After WWII, Dr. Waldo Nelson moved St. Christopher’s academy affiliation from the University of Pennsylvania to Temple University in 1947.
+In 1947, Dr. Waldo Nelson developed an academic affiliation between St. Christopher’s and Temple University.
 This marked a new era for St. Christopher’s.